Infrared problem in perturbative quantum field theory: Outline of Epstein-Glaser approach

 \section{Outline of Epstein-Glaser approach}

 In this section we outline a construction of interacting models of perturbative quantum field theory in the Epstein-Glaser framework.
 More detailed exposition can be found in ~\cite{dutsch2018from,epstein1973role,scharf2014,scharf2016gauge,duch2017massless}.
-We treat fields and their time-ordered products as operator-valued distributions defined on some domain in the Fock space.
-In Section~\ref{sec:bogoliubov} we recall the Bogoliubov method of constructing the scattering operator and the interacting fields.
-In Section~\ref{sec:adiabatic} we give precise definition of the adiabatic limit.
+In Sec.~\ref{sec:bogoliubov} we recall the Bogoliubov method of constructing the scattering operator and the interacting fields.
+The precise definition of the adiabatic limit is given in Sec.~\ref{sec:adiabatic}.